technikks/workDayScheduler/README.md

 ## Purpose
-A simple calendar application that allows a user to save events for each hour of the day.
+A simple calendar application that allows a user to view and add events for each hour of the current work day.

 * User will be able to see the current day when schedule is open.